NicholasSynovic/LUC-SSL-Website/_pages/about.md

 ## > Apply {#apply}

-While we are based at [Loyola University Chicago](https://www.luc.edu/), we welcome anyone interested in using emerging technologies and software engineering to solve problems.
+While we are based at [Loyola University Chicago](https://www.luc.edu/), and we welcome anyone interested in using emerging technologies and software engineering to solve problems.

-To learn more about how to apply, see our [Apply]() page.
+To learn more about how to apply, see our [Apply](/apply/) page.

 ## > Website Issues {#website-issues}

-See [our GitHub Page](https://github.com/LoyolaChicagoCS/ssl2) for source code or to report issues for this website.
+See [our GitHub repository](https://github.com/LoyolaChicagoCS/ssl2) for the source code of this project or to report issues for this website.
 Current SSL members should use the issue tracker or pull requests to suggest content changes.

 <!-- TODO: Create other formats of the website and host them on GitHub releases -->
 <!-- ## > Other Formats {#other-formats}